codeAndBliss/alpha-demo/README.md

 # alpha-demo
-This is for alpha demo
+This is for alpha demo.